St Andrew’s Day 2024: Why is it celebrated and do Scots get a day off?

 The Scottish Parliament declared the day a bank holiday in 2006.
 However, banks are not required to close unless they want to.

 If St Andrew’s Day falls on a weekend, the bank holiday is then moved to the following Monday.
-It will fall on a Thursday this year, which means a bank holiday will not take place.
+It will fall on a Saturday this year, which means it will be a bank holiday on Monday, December 2.

 The day involves Scots in Scotland and elsewhere celebrating all aspects of Scottish culture and heritage.